How to Stop Being a People Pleaser: 10 Signs & Solutions

 5-Time blocking:

 Need to keep your schedule in check?
-Set aside time in the day for no new requests or plans.
-Manually do it or use a calendar app to reject an incoming invites.
-(All-in-one-digital and printable planner )
+Set aside dedicated time each day for no new requests or plans.
+You can do this manually or use a calendar app to automatically decline incoming invites.

 6-Avoid Making Excuses: